IBM/merlin-docs/docs/guides/overview/sandbox.md

 * A [self-guided tour](./workshop/readme.md) and sample code are provided
 * Leverage, test, and / or demonstrate IBM i Merlin.
 * The user is provided an OpenShift Merlin Workspace and a dedicated IBM i partition
-* IBM Client Engineering for Systems team provides the infrastructure, IBM i Development provides the Merlin expertise, and you test-drive Merlin
+* IBM Client Engineering for Systems team provides the infrastructure.
+IBM i Development provides the Merlin expertise.
+And you test-drive Merlin

 #### Limitations